fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ### Epilogue

-The application we created in this part is not optimally structured: the schema, queries and the mutations should at least be moved outside of the application code.
+The application we created in this part is not optimally structured: we did some cleanups but much would still need to be done.
 Examples for better structuring of GraphQL applications can be found on the internet.
 For example, for the server
 [here](https://blog.apollographql.com/modularizing-your-graphql-schema-code-d7f71d5ed5f2) and the client [here](https://medium.com/@peterpme/thoughts-on-structuring-your-apollo-queries-mutations-939ba4746cd8).

 GraphQL is already a pretty old technology, having been used by Facebook since 2012, so we can see it as "battle-tested" already.
 Since Facebook published GraphQL in 2015, it has slowly gotten more and more attention, and might in the near future threaten the dominance of REST.
 The death of REST has also already been [predicted](https://www.stridenyc.com/podcasts/52-is-2018-the-year-graphql-kills-rest).
 Even though that will not happen quite yet, GraphQL is absolutely worth [learning](https://blog.graphqleditor.com/javascript-predictions-for-2019-by-npm/).